A Low-Glycemic Foods List for Sugar Management

 Glycemic Index (GI) vs. Glycemic Load (GL)

-I used to think only the Index mattered, but the Load is the real secret.
+I used to think only the index mattered, but the load is the real secret.

 • The Index (GI): This is the speed of the sugar.
 Think of a high-GI food as a "sugar missile."